-Dear Mr. Electrician: I need a 3-way light switch wiring diagram.
+Dear Mr. Electrician: I need a three-way switch wiring diagram.
 I have two switches that control one light in my kitchen.
 I am not sure if they are 3-way switches or 2-way light switches.
 I find that one switch has to stay in the up position at all times just so the other switch will turn on the light.
 How do I diagnose and fix this?